 The Summit Church in Raleigh-Durham has a lofty goal to plant 1,000 churches in 50 years.
 But with an emphasis on disciple-making and cooperation, church leaders believe they are on the...

-Make plans now to attend the One Story Disciple-Making Conference on Monday, Feb.
-23 at Center Grove Baptist Church in Clemmons.
+Join us for a day of practical ministry training and equipping at the 2018 Disciple-Making Conference on Tuesday, Feb.
+27 at Center Grove Baptist Church in Clemmons.